tomato1mule/edf/README.md

-# edf
+# Equivariant Descriptor Fields (EDFs)
-Codes for the Equivariant Descriptor Fields (EDFs)
+Codes will be released soon